lauraschauer/tesseract-ml-release/README.md

 - **Drebin**
 - **MaMaDroid**
+- **Deep Learning**

-To reproduce `Figure 6 - Time Decay`, which demonstrates the performance of these algorithms over a 22-month testing period, we used the scripts provided by Tesseract with slight modifications:
+To reproduce `Figure 5 - Time Decay`, which demonstrates the performance of these algorithms over a 22-month testing period, we used the scripts provided by Tesseract with slight modifications:
 - Results for Drebin performance can be found in `notebooks/tesseract-reproduce-drebin.ipynb`.
 - Results for MaMaDroid performance can be found in `notebooks/tesseract-reproduce-mamadroid.ipynb`.
+- Results for Deep NN performance can be found in `notebooks/tesseract-reproduce-dl.ipynb`.

 Additionally, we replicated `Figure 6 - Tuning Improvement`, which shows the impact of different malware percentages during the training period on each algorithm.
 This analysis is available in `notebooks/tesseract-reproduce-figure6.ipynb`.